 Make sure the name shown is the name of the registered owner of the software license.
-If you have a software serial number, enter it.
+If you have a software Serial Number, enter it.
+In demonstration mode, make sure the Serial Number is entered as "DEMO".
 Click OK to proceed.

-If you are using the software in demonstration mode, make sure the Serial Number is entered as "DEMO", then click OK to proceed.